 webhook.botpress.cloud/$webhookId

 ).
 Every integration has a unique way of providing the webhook URL to the external service.
 For example, Telegram does it using the API, while Slack requires you to set up a webhook URL in the Slack app settings.
 The webhook ID path parameter is a string that uniquely identifies the pair of an integration and a bot.
-This ID is different if you install the same integration in multiple different bots. - Botpress forwards the request to the integration, adding context like the bot ID.
+This ID is different if you install the same integration in multiple different bots.api.botpress.cloud/v1/chat

 If Botpress doesn’t yet provide an integration for your preferred messaging service, you can create your own using the webhook-message